somonus/react-echarts/README.md

 ## License

-rc-echarts is released under the MIT license.
+rc-echart is released under the MIT license.